2017 Fisher Library Summer Seminar

 The three-day seminar will address the most notable techniques of book illustration, including woodcut, engraving, etching, stipple, aquatint, mezzotint, lithography, wood engraving, steel engraving, among other processes developed before 1860.
 Divided into short lectures, hands-on sessions, demonstrations from local artists, and collection displays, the seminar will be led by Dr. Rowan Watson, Senior Curator Emeritus at the National Art Library in the Victoria and Albert Museum

-The seminar will take place between June 4-6, 2018 and it will be led by bibliographer and librarian Sandra Alston.
-Applications are welcome from Canadian citizens and residents with preference given to librarians, archivists, curators, scholars, antiquarian booksellers, and graduate students whose work and/or research will benefit from attending the seminar.
+The seminar will take place between June 5–7, 2017 to coincide with the end of the Congress of the Humanities and Social Sciences (May 27–June 2, 2017).
+Applications are welcome from librarians, archivists, curators, scholars, antiquarian booksellers, and graduate students working or studying in Canada, with preference given to applicants whose work and/or research will benefit from attending the seminar.
 Registration costs will be covered for accepted applicants, and include the registration fee, course materials, and lunch during the three days.
 Successful applicants are expected to cover their own transportation and accommodation costs.

 Call for applications is now closed.

 The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from racialized persons/persons of colour, women, Indigenous/Aboriginal People of North America, persons with disabilities, LGBTQ persons, and others who may contribute to the further diversification of ideas.